kyma-project/website/content/blog-posts/2019-10-03-release-notes-1.6/index.md

 Only three weeks after its official release, [AsyncAPI 2.0](https://twitter.com/AsyncAPISpec/status/1171831790887211011) is already a standard in Kyma.
 How did we manage to achieve this so fast?
 We have worked closely with the AsyncAPI community and actively contributed to their tooling.
 For details, have a look at the [AsyncAPI Converter](https://github.com/asyncapi/converter-go) and [AsyncAPI React](https://github.com/asyncapi/asyncapi-react) repositories maintained by Kyma developers.

 Although you can register any AsyncAPI version in Kyma, 2.0 is the only specification supported in the Kyma cluster.
-To make sure you are using the right version, we automatically convert your specification to 2.0.
-For example, upgrading from Kyma 1.5 to 1.6 means the cluster has already the new configuration for the Headless CMS component.
-As a result, the AsyncAPI specifications you registered before the upgrade will be automatically converted to the version 2.0.
+To make sure you are using the right version, we automatically validate your specification and convert it to 2.0.

+Upgrading from Kyma 1.5 to 1.6 means the cluster has already the new configuration for the Headless CMS component.
+This means, the AsyncAPI specifications you registered before the upgrade will be automatically converted to the version 2.0.

 >**NOTE:** Your specification won’t be converted if version 1.0 is corrupted.

 To get even more insight into the topic, check our [demo](https://youtu.be/9tJOn6qRR2U?t=2283) presented during the Core Special Interest Group meeting and read the [documentation](https://kyma-project.io/docs/1.6/components/headless-cms/#details-cms-async-api-service).

-### UI component restyled
+### AsyncAPI UI component restyled

 We restyled the existing UI component to match SAP Fiori 3 and updated the component to exclusively support AsyncAPI 2.0.
 The expandable sections improve the overall user experience, making it easier to navigate through documents.